-In order for your son/daughter to try out and/or participate on a team, the second to last page must be
+In order for your son/daughter to try out and/or participate on a team, the second to last page must be filled out completely and signed by a parent/guardian and student-athlete and submitted to head coach.
+Thank you for your cooperation.

-James M. Hoops, District Director
+James M. Hoops - District Director